 Every model and unit has a unique profile called a model entry that translates its combat abilities into game terms.
-WARMACHINE uses a set of stats to quantify and scale the attributes fundamental to gameplay.
+HORDES uses a set of stats to quantify and scale the attributes fundamental to gameplay.
 In addition, a model can have special rules that further enhance its performance.
+The full HORDES: Primal rulebook includes enough model entries to begin building armies for several HORDES Factions.
+The rules for even more models are available in the Faction decks.
+For more detailed information on the individual Factions, check out the Forces of HORDES books.

 A model or unit's stat card provides a quick in-game reference of its profile and special rules.
 The card's front lists the model's name and model type, field allowance, and point cost; its model and weapon stats; and a graphic for tracking damage if the model can suffer more than 1 damage point.
 The text for special rules appears on the card's back.
-Warcasters and warlocks have an additional stat card that explains their spells and feats.
+A warlock has an additional stat card that explains its spells and feat.